CosmicMind/Graph/README.md

 <a name="bond"/>
 ### Bond

 A Bond is used to form a relationship between two Entity Objects.
 Like an Entity, a Bond also has a type property that specifies the collection to which it belongs to.
 A Bond's relationship structure is like a sentence, in that it has a Subject and Object.
 Let's look at an example to clarify this concept.
-Below is an example of two Entity Objects, a User and a Book, that have a relationship that is defined by the User being the Author of the Book.
+Below is an example of two Entity Objects, a User and a Book, which have a relationship that is defined by the User being the Author of the Book.
 The relationship should read as, "User is Author of Book."

 ```swift
 let graph: Graph = Graph()